Published: 17th July 2020

 The debate: relative and absolute catch-up growth

 When using the relative definition, we define catch-up growth when the child’s height converges toward the average height of healthy children of the same age.
 “This may or may not mean that their height caught up in absolute cm terms, however”.
 When using the absolute definition we consider the decrease in the height difference between the subject and the healthy population.
 Hence, we have catch-up growth when the height-for-age difference declines.
 Since the average height of a healthy child increases more slowly at older age, it is possible that the height of a child improves in relative terms while the absolute deficit from the healthy reference population remains.
-This means that relative catch-up growth does not necessarily coincide with proportional absolute growth and the other way around.
+This means that relative catch-up growth does not necessarily coincide with proportional absolute growth, which some therefore consider to be the only accurate definition.

 In light of this, the scientific debate about whether catch-up growth is possible or whether linear growth retardation incurred in early childhood is irreversible continues.
-This is additionally complicated by the underlying fundamental question of whether the inducement of catch-up growth really is desirable, as some studies have noted linkages with increased risk of adult chronic diseases.
+This is additionally complicated by the underlying fundamental question of whether the inducement of catch-up growth is sufficient to reverse the damage that undernourishment has already caused.
+Indeed, ongoing efforts focused on preventing stunting remain critically important.
 All in all, there is a consensus among scholars that further research must be done in this area if it is to be used effectively in the fight against stunting.

 ‘Catch-up growth in child stunting has always been a contentious issue, but it’s exciting that there is now interdisciplinary interest in unpacking the complexity of this issue‘